markdan58/danmark-blog/README.md

 * Terminal if you want to access the app locally through your computer

 #### Installation
-* Clone or download the the app from this link https://project-pitchdan.herokuapp.com/
+* Clone or download the the app from this
 * Install a virtual environment in your project folder by running the following commands.
 * To activate the virtual environment run `$ source virtual/bin/activate`
 * To install Flask,run the following command `$ source virtual/bin/activate` then `python3.6 -m pip install flask`